redox-os/book/src/porting-applications.md

 ### Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers [here](https://static.redox-os.org/toolchain/).
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers on the [build server](https://static.redox-os.org/toolchain/).

 ### Cross Compilation